This blog was last updated on June 4th, 2026.

 - Sell call option with strike [SELL_PERCENTAGE]% above current [UNDERLYING_SYMBOL] price (higher strike, short position)

-- Target expiration: approximately [WEEKS_AHEAD] weeks from now
+- Target expiration: search for available options approximately [WEEKS_AHEAD] weeks from now

 - Execute as single multi-leg order for atomic execution